Fingolfin7/ChessHarness/README.md

 ## Features

-- **Multi-provider** — OpenAI, OpenAI ChatGPT/Codex, Google Gemini, Anthropic, Kimi, GitHub Copilot Chat, OpenRouter
+- **Multi-provider** — OpenAI/Codex, Google Gemini, Anthropic, GitHub Copilot Chat, OpenRouter
 - **Rich context per turn** — FEN + ASCII board, or PNG image for vision models; per-player chat history so models can plan across turns; optional valid-move injection ([details](docs/context-handling.md))
 - **Live reasoning panel** — see each model's chain-of-thought as it streams in
 - **Move history** — click any move to replay the game from that position